Braffle 2024

 ROTARY LAUNCHES ADULT SCHOLARSHIPS WITH GATEWAY

 NEW HAVEN, CT – College students who don’t go straight from high school to college make up the majority of undergraduates in America, yet these older, “nontraditional” students, many of them working parents, struggle to find financial aid.
-Branford Rotary has now rallied to that cause, creating the first dedicated nontraditional student scholarships at CT State Community College – Gateway.
+Branford Rotary has now rallied to that cause, creating 'Resilient Scholarships,' the first dedicated nontraditional student scholarships at CT State Community College – Gateway.

-Starting in the Fall of 2023, Branford Rotary will award $5,000 a year to Gateway – the largest campus of the state’s recently combined 12 community colleges.
+Starting in the Fall of 2023, Branford Rotary will award $5,000 a year in Resilient Scholarships to Gateway – the largest campus of the state’s recently combined 12 community colleges.
 The money will be used to help nontraditional students from Branford aged 26 and older, and can be awarded to multiple students seeking degrees or technical certificates.

 “It’s not easy for nontraditional students to juggle work, school, family and finances,” said Branford Rotary Past President Sandy Carter.
 “Our scholarships are directly aimed at these folks, not just for tuition, but to buy textbooks, or cover licensing fees, or purchase tools of their trade.”